Paonia, Colorado: History

-The area was first explored by a white man of European descent in 1853.
-Captain John W. Gunnison of the United States Army.
+Captain John W. Gunnison of the United States Army became the first European American to explore the area in 1853.
 Gunnison was on an expedition for the Corps of Topographical Engineers to locate a suitable pass through the Rocky Mountains.

 The North Fork Valley was inhabited by the Ute people until 1880, when the Ute Indian Reservation was closed by the federal government following the infamous Meeker Massacre.

 Following the closure of the reservation, the site was settled in 1880 by Samuel Wade and William Clark, who had accompanied Enos Hotchkiss to the area.
 The town was officially incorporated in 1902 and had its first election in July of that year.
 The peony roots that Samuel Wade brought with him to Colorado in 1881 inspired him to submit the Latin name for peony, Paeonia, as a town name.
 The post office would not allow the extra vowel, so "Paeonia" became "Paonia".
 The full name of the flower is Paeonia mascula.